adefelic/no/README.md

      no [expletive]

 DESCRIPTION
-     no disregards expletive, and outputs ''n'', forever.
+     no disregards [expletive], and outputs ''n'', forever.

 HISTORY
      The no command has likely been written numerous times beyond count for